ultrahorizon/UH-VPN-Docs/privacy.md

 While we believe these systems are robust, it is important to understand that no data security measures in the world can offer 100% protection.

-Even if a government were to physically seize a server, UH Enterprise endpoint, or user's device from us, the organisation or a user, there would be no logs or information that would tie any individual user to a particular event, website, or behaviour.
+Even if a government were to physically seize a server, UH VPN endpoint, or user's device from us, the organisation or a user, there would be no logs or information that would tie any individual user to a particular event, website, or behaviour.

 ## [Third-party Websites](#table-of-contents)